Pera-Swarm/pera-swarm.github.io/news/7_intro-day-workshop-2023.md

 ---

-I got a chance to conduct an "Introduction Session" for enthusiastic students of the _Faculty of Engineering, University of Peradeniya_ on **Swarm Robotics** and showed possible extensions to the ongoing research projects of the department last Saturday, 25th of Feb.
+We conducted an "Introduction Session" for enthusiastic students of the _Faculty of Engineering, University of Peradeniya_ on **Swarm Robotics** and showed possible extensions to the ongoing research projects of the department last Saturday, 25th of Feb.